 - Is your work under warranty?

-- What can you tell me about how moisture will affect the hardwood installation cost?
+- What can you tell me about how any moisture, rot, or insect damage in the subfloor will affect the hardwood installation cost?

 - Will I have to pay if you come back to fix a problem?

 Deciding on hardwood flooring and keeping the overall hardwood flooring cost down can be a daunting process.
-Here are some frequently asked questions about hardwood flooring cost to help guide you in your decision.
+The following are some frequently asked questions about hardwood flooring cost to help guide homeowners in their decision.

-Installing hardwood flooring averages between $6 and $12 per square foot.
-On average, wood flooring costs between $3 and $7 per square foot for materials and $3 to $5 per square foot for labor.
-An estimate for installation of 1000 square feet of hardwood flooring runs between $6,000 and $12,000.
+Installing hardwood flooring costs between $6 and $12 per square foot.
+That averages out to $3 and $7 per square foot for materials and $3 to $5 per square foot for labor.
+An estimate for 1,000 square feet of hardwood flooring runs between $6,000 and $12,000.